f3-factory/F3com-data/cursor/main.md

 $mapper->findone([ string|array $filter = NULL], [ array $options = NULL ], [ int $ttl = 0 ]); object|false
 ```

-If you only want to process a single entity in your business login, it is helpful to only load that single record too.
+If you only want to process a single entity in your business logic, it is helpful to only load that single record too.

 ### paginate